EnricoPicci/go-class/src/synchronization/data-race-with-interface/readme.md

 The data race is double, caused by

 - an unprotected assignement (write operation) of concrete values of different types to a varable of interface type
-- methods of suche concrete types that update shared values
+- methods of such concrete types that update shared values

 The examples show what can heppen when